learn-co-curriculum/wsl-setup/README.md

 You can use any editor you want, but I am going to be walking through setting up VSCode.

-14) Download VSCode [here](https://code.visualstudio.com/download).
-Choose the
-    Windows download, not the Linux download.
+14) [Download VSCode here][VS Code].
+Choose the Windows download, not the Linux download.
 Any required Linux downloads will be done via the Ubuntu terminal, and everything else should be downloaded for your Windows OS.

 15) To configure your Ubuntu terminal to be available in VSCode:

     - open up VSCode
     - open the Command Palette via `F1` or `Ctrl`+`Shift`+`p`
     - begin typing the following: `Terminal: Select Default Shell`  until you see it.
 Select that option.

     ![command palette](https://curriculum-content.s3.amazonaws.com/setup-instructions/default-shell.png)